 North American Section Meetings

-Bruce Donehower, Ph.D. facilitates the meetings.
-He is the Section representative to the Goetheanum for the North American Collegium of the School for Spiritual Science in North America
+Bruce Donehower PhD facilitates the ongoing Section meetings that originate in Northern California.
+He is the Section representative to the Goetheanum for the Section for the Literary Arts & Humanities in North America

-Bruce Donehower, Ph.D.
-(UC Davis) has been a continuous member of the North American Section for the Literary Arts and Humanities leadership team with Marguerite and Douglas Miller since 2001 until the Millers’ retirement in 2019.
+Bruce Donehower, PhD (UC Davis) has been a continuous member of the North American Section for the Literary Arts and Humanities leadership team with Marguerite and Douglas Miller since 2001 until the Millers’ retirement in 2019.
 From 2019 – 2020 he actively chartered the reorganization of the North American Literary Arts and Humanities Section in partnership with Section members from Canada and the United States, with other Section leaders in North America, and in close collaboration with Dr. Christiane Haid, who heads the Section for Beautiful Sciences (Literary Arts & Humanities) and the Visual Arts Section (Sektion für Bildende Künste) at the Goetheanum.
-In addition to the regular ongoing Section meetings that originate in California, Dr. Donehower facilitates monthly meetings of the North American Section leadership team and coordinates the work of this team with the Goetheanum.
-He is a frequent contributor to the magazine Stil, a joint publication of Sections for Literary Arts, Visual Arts, and Performing Arts Section of the Free School for Spiritual Science at the Goetheanum, Dornach, Switzerland.
+In addition to the regular ongoing Section meetings that originate in Northern California, Dr. Donehower facilitates monthly meetings of the North American Section leadership team and coordinates the work of this team with the Goetheanum.
+He is a frequent contributor to the magazine Stil, a joint publication of Sections for Literary Arts, Visual Arts, and Performing Arts Section of the School for Spiritual Science at the Goetheanum, Dornach, Switzerland.

 Dr. Donehower is a scholar of British and German Romanticism with a special interest in Novalis and the early romantic era.
 He is a poet, novelist, essayist, musician, storyteller, and translator.
 In addition to a Doctorate in English Literature (UC Davis) he has a Masters in German literature (UC Davis) and a Masters in English with emphasis on creative writing from California State University in Sacramento.
 He studied the craft of poetry with poets such as Dennis Schmitz, Gary Snyder, Sandra MacPherson, and Mary Oliver.
 He is a graduate of Rudolf Steiner College in Fair Oaks, where he studied with Rene Querido.
 He did his BA in English Literature at Hamilton College, Clinton, NY.